-If your burn injury requires additional assessment by a burn specialist, a consultation will be made to the Burn Center at the Anschutz Medical Campus in Aurora, Colorado.
-The Burn Center has been the Rocky Mountain region’s premier burn care destination since 1976, and verified by the American Burn Association as a center of excellence since 1998.
+If your burn injury requires additional assessment by a burn specialist, a consultation will be made to the Burn and Frostbite Center at the Anschutz Medical Campus in Aurora, Colorado.
+The Burn and Frostbite Center has been the Rocky Mountain region’s premier burn care destination since 1976, and verified by the American Burn Association as a center of excellence since 1998.

 For physicians: to refer a patient to us, please call our DocLine at 1-844-285-4555 at any time.

 Electricity, chemicals, steam, very hot water, and fire can all cause serious burns.
 The care you receive for burns will depend on the type and severity of your injury.